 To the hospitality industry, Noble Premium Bison is available through wholesalers.
-For consumers who want to enjoy bison at home, you can buy Noble Premium Extra Lean Ground Bison at Costco locations in Alberta, Saskatchewan and Manitoba.
-You’ll find our Noble Premium Bison Grilling Steaks, Marinating Steak, Steak Cubes and Lean Ground at the fresh meat counter at Sobeys, Safeway, Thrifty Foods and select IGA stores across Western Canada.
-Find a location nearest you here.
+For consumers who want to enjoy bison at home, you can buy Noble Premium Extra Lean Ground Bison at Costco locations in Western Canada.
+You’ll find our Noble Premium Bison Grilling Steaks, Marinating Steak, Steak Cubes and Lean Ground at the fresh meat counter at Sobeys across Canada, and in Western Canada at Calgary Co-op, Safeway, Thrifty Foods and select IGA stores. here.

 What kind of cuts are available?

 At wholesale, we offer dozens of premium cuts of meat, generated from industry standard specs set by the North American Meat Producers (NAMP).
 From tenderloin to short rib, striploin to ribeye, our customers can anticipate receiving the same high standard each and every time.
 For high volume orders we offer a custom spec service for clients who require a spec unique to their business.
 Regardless of the cut, our goal is to maximize value by minimizing handling and waste.

 Is bison hard to cook?

 Bison is as easy to cook as beef, however, it’s a much leaner meat so needs less time on the grill.
 When cooking steaks, we suggest medium-rare for the best eating experience and not more than medium.
 Use an instant-read thermometer for perfect results.
 For slow cooking and ground, follow the instructions on the packaging and check out our recipes page for some delicious recipes, including how to cook the perfect steak!

 Should I marinate my bison steak?